 By Jim Twamley

-Skid wheels are made using heavy duty metal casters.
-Paktron Industries makes extra heavy duty casters with a urethane outer coating.
+Skid rollers or wheels are made using heavy duty metal casters.
+Paktron Industries (Note: website not secure) makes extra-heavy-duty casters with a urethane outer coating.
 The idea of a skid wheel is to prevent the RV from dragging when pulling into or out of a driveway with a steep incline.
 Instead of scraping the asphalt and ripping off your bumper, skid wheels take the impact and lift up the rear of the trailer, rolling it forward instead of dragging.
 I discovered that my 5th wheel would clear most steep inclines with about two inches to spare.
 Had I installed skid wheels (which extend about six inches below the bumper) I would have unnecessarily lifted my RV on many occasions when pulling over driveway inclines.

 Here is an example of a frame-mounted skid wheel that has been bent.
 This skid wheel is mounted incorrectly because it is not welded directly under the frame.
 It is mounted to the side of the frame and crumpled under the pressure.
 If skid wheels are installed correctly they can be useful in preventing damage caused by dragging.